Codex

 <?php phpinfo(); ?>

-Make sure there are no spaces before or after the command, just the command, and save the file as something like testinfo.php or phpinfotest.php.
-Use a name that reminds you of this file's purpose, because you may need to use it again.
+Make sure there are no spaces before or after the command, just the command, and save the file as something obscure like sffdsajk234.php.
+It’s important to make the file difficult for hackers to file, because it will contain information that could help them compromise your server.

 Upload the file to the root directory of your site.
 Then type in the address to the file in your browser: